Alley Cats Strike

-Alley Cats Strike is a Disney Channel Original Movie that premiered on March 18, 2000.
-Directed by Rod Daniel, it stars Kyle Schmid, Robert Ri'chard, and Kaley Cuoco.
+Alley Cats Strike (stylised as Alley Cats Strike!) is a 2000 sports comedy-drama television film directed by Rod Daniel, written by Gregory K. Pincus, and starring Kyle Schmid, Robert Ri'chard, and Kaley Cuoco.
+It premiered as a Disney Channel Original Movie on March 18, 2000.

 Plot

 A junior high school basketball game between the cities of East Appleton and West Appleton ends in a tie.
 The two cities, both vying for a trophy known as The Mighty Apple, must determine the winner through a bowling competition.
 Alex Thompson and his friends, Delia, Elisa and Ken, are in West Appleton Junior High School's bowling club; they discover that Todd McLemore, a popular basketball player, is also a member of the club, as his friends Leo and Flip had signed him up as a prank.

 At a bowling alley operated by Alex's father, Kevin Thompson, Todd reluctantly trains for the upcoming bowling competition with Alex and his friends.
 He criticizes Alex and his friends for not demonstrating a strong willingness to win, which they deem as overconfidence.
 Alex later attends a party with Todd, rather than train at the bowling alley with his friends, upsetting them.
 Todd's bowling improves, while Alex's bowling becomes worse as he continues to spend time with Todd.

 The children later redecorate Kevin's bowling alley to bring in customers.
 Todd uses his popularity to convince various businesses to donate supplies such as paint and flashing lights for the bowling alley, where a party known as the "Bowling Ball" is held and attended by dozens of people.
 Delia, Elisa, and Ken leave the party early, as they feel betrayed by Alex now frequently hanging out with Todd and his friends.
 After the party, Alex overhears Todd's friends talking among each other and discovers that they are only pretending to be friends with Alex to increase the chances of their school winning back The Mighty Apple.